|

 Rice vermicelli noodles (bún) are one of the most versatile staples in Vietnamese cooking.
 They’re light, neutral, and endlessly adaptable — perfect for bowls, rolls, salads, and everyday meals.
 If you keep a pack in your pantry, you’re already halfway to a fast, fresh Vietnamese dish.

-This guide breaks down the 5 best ways to use rice vermicelli so you can build meals that feel balanced, bright, and deeply Vietnamese.
+This guide breaks down the the best ways to use rice vermicelli in Vietnamese cooking so you can build meals that feel balanced, bright, and deeply Vietnamese.

 Why Rice Vermicelli Is a Weeknight Meal Essential